 This plugin allows you to modify your title tags and meta descriptions with ease.
 And although this may not sound that useful, it really is.
 I modified the title tag on my “4 ways you can become rich” blog post to “how to become rich”, which resulted in an extra 100 visitors a day through Google.

-When using this plugin be careful because you don’t want to write title tags and meta descriptions just for search engines.
-You can do this by creating title tags that don’t just contain spammy keywords and are relevant to your blog posts.
+When using this plugin, be careful because you don’t want to write title tags and meta descriptions just for search engines.
+You can do this by creating title tags that don’t just contain spammy keywords, but that are also relevant to your blog posts.

 Plugin #6: Subscribe to comments